pji/imgwriter/docs/source/api.rst

 The following functions will read a file and return a :class:`numpy.ndarray`:

 .. autofunction:: imgwriter.read
-.. autofunction:: imgwriter.imgreader.read_image
+.. autofunction:: imgwriter.read_image
-.. autofunction:: imgwriter.imgreader.read_video
+.. autofunction:: imgwriter.read_video